kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

         let file = new File([imageBlob], "test.png", { type: 'image/png', lastModified: isoDateString })
         await updateKintone(event.recordId, file, isoDateString)
       }).finally(() => {
-        // When the async api call is finished, reload the page to see our new image. window.location.reload();
+        // When the async API call is finished, reload the page to see our new image. window.location.reload();
       })
     };
 ```

-At the end, we wait for the upload to finish, and reload the window, to immediately view our beautiful (maybe?)
+At the end, we wait for the upload to finish and reload the window to immediately view our beautiful (maybe?)
 AI art.

 ---